prabk123/todo-recording-app/README.md

 ## Button animations & page transitions

 Buttons expand and button labels appear on hover.
 This smooth effect was achieved with CSS transitions.
 A nice fade transition was also added between page routes.
-This was implemented using react transition groups.
+This was implemented using [react transition group](https://reactcommunity.org/react-transition-group/).